 Our borrowers are grateful to be able to get a loan without collateral and to be treated with dignity.
-Our borrowers are proud to pay it forward to help someone else.
-This has been true since 1904 so, we know it works.
+Borrowers know that if they repay their loan, someone else just like them can get one too.
+This has been the JFLA way since 1904.

 Just to be sure, what are the fees associated with a loan from Jewish Free Loan Association?

 None.
 Nada.
 Af echad.
 Aucun.
 Nichego.
 Hichee.
 Eobs-eum.